History of the Scheme programming language

 The history of the programming language Scheme begins with the development of earlier members of the Lisp family of languages during the second half of the twentieth century.
 During the design and development period of Scheme, language designers Guy L. Steele and Gerald Jay Sussman released an influential series of Massachusetts Institute of Technology (MIT) AI Memos known as the Lambda Papers (1975–1980).
 This resulted in the growth of popularity in the language and the era of standardization from 1990 onward.
 Much of the history of Scheme has been documented by the developers themselves.

 Prehistory

 The development of Scheme was heavily influenced by two predecessors that were quite different from one another: Lisp provided its general semantics and syntax, and ALGOL provided its lexical scope and block structure.
 Scheme is a dialect of Lisp but Lisp has evolved; the Lisp dialects from which Scheme evolved—although they were in the mainstream at the time—are quite different from any modern Lisp.
+Scheme falls within the large Lisp family of languages that includes Common Lisp, Scheme, ISLisp, EuLisp, XLisp, and AutoLisp.